svenkubiak/mangooio/docs/filters.md

 2. Controller filters
 3. Method filters

-Only headers and content from the filter `Response` are merged into the controller response.
+Only headers and content from the filter `Response` are merged into the controller response; everything else the filter sets is discarded.

 ## Writing a per-request filter